 Many of the legacies we receive each year have been left in honour of someone special.
-Whether your loved one served in the military, lived through conflict or cared for wounded veterans; leaving a gift in their memory is a lasting tribute that will change many lives.
-"Long after the war was over there were still ghosts that haunted my father."
+Whether your loved one served in the military, lived through conflict or cared for a veteran; leaving a gift in their memory is a lasting tribute that will change many lives.